 When we think of Christchurch, one sad thing immediately springs to mind: the earthquake in February 2011.
 185 people died in the second largest city on the South Island.
 It has been years since this terrible natural disaster, but Christchurch has still not been able to fully recover from it.
 We visited Christchurch back in 2013 on our first visit, which made us all the more curious about the possible changes made since then on our second visit end of 2017.

-1. Attractions: What to see in Christchurch City
+1. Christchurch Travel Guide: What to See in Christchurch City

 Downtown Christchurch is great for exploring on foot.
 Just about all touristically relevant destinations are within walking distance of each other.
 You should plan at least a full day if you want to get a nice impression of Christchurch.
 Of course, more time is always more relaxed.
 When walking through Christchurch we can recommend a stop at the following sites: